Aegisub/aegisite/content/en/docs/latest/About.md

-timing, typesetting, editing and translating subtitles, as well as a powerful [scripting environment]({{< relref "Automation" >}}) called Automation (originally mostly intended for creating karaoke effects, Automation can now be used for much else, including creating macros and various other convenient tools).
+timing, typesetting, editing and translating subtitles, as well as a powerful [scripting environment]({{< relref "Automation" >}}) called Automation (originally mostly intended for creating karaoke effects, Automation can now be used much else, including creating macros and various other convenient tools).